Kong/docs.konghq.com/app/dev-portal/portals/settings/security.md

 ### Auto approve developers

 * Enabled: anyone can sign up for a Developer account without any further approval process.
-* Disabled: portal admins will have to approve any new signup in [Access and Approvals](/dev-portal/access-and-approvals).
+* Disabled: portal admins will have to approve any new sign-ups in [Access and Approvals](/dev-portal/access-and-approvals).

 ### Auto approve applications